-The Company entered into the first two of its currently held interest rate swaps in June 2005.
-The first agreement has a notional amount of \$20 million and became effective in September 2005 and expires in March 2007, whereby the Company pays a fixed rate of 3.99%.
-The second agreement became effective in September 2006 and expires in September 2007, with a notional amount of \$15 million whereby the Company pays a fixed rate of 4.09%.
-In November 2005, the Company entered into the four additional interest rate swap agreements for notional amounts of \$15 million, \$10 million, \$30 million, and \$35 million, whereby the Company pays fixed rates ranging from 4.82% to 4.95%.
-These agreements expire beginning December 2007, with the last agreement expiring December 2009.
+The Company entered into two interest rate swaps in June 2005.
+The first agreement had a notional amount of \$20 million and became effective in September 2005 and expired in March 2007, whereby the Company paid a fixed rate of 3.99%.
+The second agreement became effective in September 2006 and expired in September 2007, with a notional amount of \$15 million whereby the Company paid a fixed rate of 4.09%.

-In addition to the interest rate swap agreements currently held, in October 2003 the Company entered into an interest rate swap agreement with a notional amount of \$30 million, whereby the Company paid a fixed rate of 2.65%.
+In October 2003, the Company entered into an interest rate swap agreement with a notional amount of \$30 million, whereby the Company paid a fixed rate of 2.65%.
 This agreement expired in September 2006.
-In December 2006, the Company terminated an interest rate swap agreement originally contracted in November 2005 with a notional amount of \$50 million, fixed rate of 4.97% and an original expiration date of December 2010.
+In December 2006, the Company terminated an interest rate swap agreement originally contracted in November 2005 with a notional amount of \$50 million, fixed rate of 4.97% and an original expiration date of December

+2010.
 The company paid less than \$0.1 million to settle the transaction.
-During the quarterly assessment of hedge effectiveness, the Company determined that although this derivative was highly effective retrospectively, including for the three months ended December 31, 2006, it no longer qualified for hedge accounting prospectively due to anticipated future debt prepayments.
+During the quarterly assessment of hedge effectiveness, the Company determined that although this derivative was highly effective retrospectively, including for the three months ended December 31, 2006, it no longer qualified for hedge accounting prospectively due to the anticipated future debt prepayments forecasted at that time.
 Therefore, the Company reclassified the loss of less than \$0.1 million previously recorded in accumulated comprehensive income in the Company's consolidated balance sheet into earnings for the period ended December 31, 2006.

-At December 31, 2006 and 2005, the remaining interest rate swap agreements had a fair value of \$0.5 million and (\$0.1) million, respectively, which is included in other assets and liabilities in the accompanying consolidated balance sheets.
+At December 31, 2007 and 2006, the remaining interest rate swap agreements had a fair value of \$(1.1) million and \$0.5 million, respectively, which is included in other assets and liabilities in the accompanying consolidated balance sheets.

-(r) New Accounting Pronouncements
+(q) New Accounting Pronouncements